soumiya59/what-to-wear/README.md

 pnpm dev
 ```

-2.Open [http://localhost:3000](http://localhost:3000) with your browser.
+2. Open [http://localhost:3000](http://localhost:3000) with your browser.

-3.trun on your location
+3. trun on your location

-4.check out the outfit inspo!
+4. check out the outfit inspo!